-When, during the public hearing on the request to vacate an alley right of way, evidence is presented that the granting of the vacation is necessary to develop low income housing, the City may provide that up to one half of the vacation fees charged by the City be set aside to assist in offsetting the cost of the relocation of existing City-owned utilities located in the vacated right of way.
-To ensure that the set aside vacation fees are used for the intended public purpose, the applicant(s) for the right of way vacation shall record appropriate restrictive covenants on the adjoining property to guarantee the use of such set aside vacation fees advances the identified public purpose.
+When, during the public hearing on the request to vacate an alley right of way, evidence is presented that the granting of the vacation is necessary to develop low income housing, develop new or expanded economic opportunities, or otherwise provide a public benefit, the City Council may provide that up to one half of the vacation fees charged by the City be set aside to assist in offsetting the cost of relocating existing City-owned utilities located in the vacated right of way, or to assist in constructing public improvements.
+To ensure that the project for which vacation fees are set aside provides the intended public benefit or purpose, the applicant(s) for the right of way vacation shall record appropriate restrictive covenants on the adjoining property to guarantee the use of such set aside vacation fees advances the identified public purpose.

 Alternatively, the City Council may choose to charge a vacation fee less than the maximum allowed by state law and Resolution No. 1732.
-To ensure the cost savings received by the applicant(s) are applied to complete the low income housing development, appropriate written agreements, guarantees, and/or restrictive covenants recorded on the adjoining property, may be required.
+To ensure the cost savings received by the applicant(s) are applied to complete the low income housing, economic development, or other public benefit project, appropriate written agreements, guarantees, and/or restrictive covenants recorded on the adjoining property, may be required.